OpenEnergyPlatform/saio/README.md

 # SQLAlchemyIO (saio)

-Module hack for autoloading table definitions
+Module hack for autoloading table definitions.

+Also provides a helper function `as_pandas` to read an `sqlalchemy.orm.query.Query` into a (Geo)Pandas dataframe.

 ## Usage